Code-Institute-Submissions/sypw/README.md

 I really liked it more that way.
 Also couple of times I encountered an issue in heroku app, even if it worked in Production.
 To fix that I had to set DEBUG to True in Heroku Config Vars, so I could see where the problem was.
-Now current version of my app is the same in both, GitHub and Heroku, and DEbug is set to True only in dev version.
+Now current version of my app is the same in both, GitHub and Heroku, and DEBUG is set to True only in dev version.

+Just before submitting I found few minor style or grammar issues in README file.
+I quickly fixed that in Github, so the last commit will be only here, not on Heroku.
+But as it is just readme file, it won't have any impact on any function of my app.

 # Credit